New Belgrade: Rapid development

+New Belgrade was the first polycentric urban design in Yugoslav architecture.
 Among the first to go up was the SIV 1 building, which housed the Federal Executive Council (SIV).
 The building has 75,000 square metres of usable space.
 Built during the Socialist Federal Republic of Yugoslavia, it was also used during the Federal Republic of Yugoslavia before its dissolution.
 The building was renamed to Palace of Serbia, and now houses some departments of the Serbian government.

 First buildings for classic residential purposes were built as pavilions close to the area known as Tošin Bunar (Toša's Well).
 Studentski Grad (Student City) complex was also built around the same time to meet the residence needs of the growing University of Belgrade student body that came from other parts of Yugoslavia.
 Base for the first phase in city's development was Belgrade's general plan from 1950.
 Area was divided in blocks.
 First finished ones were blocks 1 and 2.
 Designed by Branko Petričić, and still considered "experimental" at the time, they were finished in 1958.

 Buildings sprung up one after another and by 1952, New Belgrade was officially a municipality.
 In 1955 the municipality of Bežanija was annexed to New Belgrade.
 It was for years the biggest construction site in Federal People's Republic of Yugoslavia and a huge source of pride for country's communist authorities that oversaw the project.

 One of the major successes during the construction was the arrangement and planting of the greenery.
 The main obstacle was the, now sandy, terrain.
 Still, the planting of the parks began after 1956.
 In 1961, the Park of Friendship was opened, to commemorate the 1st Summit of the Non-Aligned Movement.
 Park itself is part of much larger Park Ušće.
 Also in the 1960s, the arrangement of the promenades along the Sava and the Danube began.

 On 20 October 1971, a major commercial complex was opened in Block 11-C, along the Lenin Boulevard (modern Mihajlo Pupin Boulevard).
 It included the Mercator Shopping Mall (today known as Old Mercator), which at the time was the largest shopping mall in Yugoslavia with the total retail floor area of 30,000 m2.
 Other parts of the complex include the roofed farmers' market, garage with several hundred parking spaces and the Mercator Department Store, the largest one in Belgrade at that point.
 Northern section of the complex was occupied by the 600-seats multipurpose cinema hall "Jugoslavija" (cinema now defunct) and hotel "Putnik", designed by Mihajlo Mitrović, today part of the Tulip Inn hotel chain.

 In general, development of New Belgrade is divided in four major phases, all of which have a landmark buildings constructed in that periods: